awsdocs/aws-snowball-developer-guide/doc_source/using-adapter.md

 ### Specifying the Adapter as the AWS CLI Endpoint<a name="using-adapter-cli-endpoint"></a>

-When you use the AWS CLI to issue a command to the AWS Snowball Edge appliance, you specify that the endpoint is the Amazon S3 Adapter for Snowball\.
+When you use the AWS CLI to issue a command to the AWS Snowball Edge device, you specify that the endpoint is the Amazon S3 Adapter for Snowball\.
 You have the choice of using the HTTPS endpoint, or an unsecured HTTP endpoint, as shown following\.

 **HTTPS secured endpoint**